BASIC BRANCH OFFICERS

 Combat Arms Branches

-Infantry (Not open to women) An infantry officer is responsible for leading and controlling the infantry and combined armed forces during land combat.
+- Infantry An infantry officer is responsible for leading and controlling the infantry and combined armed forces during land combat.

-Armor (Not open to women) Armor officers are responsible for tank, cavalry and reconnaissance operations on the battlefield.
+- Armor Armor officers are responsible for tank, cavalry and reconnaissance operations on the battlefield.

 Combat Support Branches

 - Signal Corps Signal Corps officers are experts in installing, operating and maintaining all aspects of the Guard's communication, data and information systems and services.

 - Military Police Corps Military Police (MP) officers oversee area security, law and order, police intelligence and maneuver support in peacetime and combat, plus internment and resettlement.

 - Military Intelligence Corps Military intelligence officers are always out front, providing essential intelligence and information about the enemy, terrain and weather conditions.